duckdb/duckdb-web/docs/guides/import/excel_export.md

 selected: Excel Export
 ---

-# How to export a table to an Excel file

 To export the data from a table to an Excel file, install and load the spatial extension, then use the `COPY` statement.
 The file will contain one worksheet with the same name as the file, but without the .xlsx extension.